 When using Ad Words, your listing will appear either on the right hand side of the results page, under the heading “sponsored links”, or at the very top of the results page, directly above the natural/organic results.
 The attractiveness of this marketing technique is that it is highly targeted.
 This means that your website will appear in a prominent place on the screens of consumers who are as far into the buying cycle as possible: this is to say that they are looking to buy a particular product or service.

 Let’s compare this to more traditional forms of advertising like listings in the press.
 As an example, assume that you’ve placed an advert in a local newspaper on page 7, and the newspaper attracts readership of 100 000 people.
 It is safe to estimate that about 90% of the readership reads page 7.
 Of that 90%, fifteen thousand readers took note of your advert, but only 500 chose to remember the company name for future reference.
 Of the five hundred readers, only 10% recall your company name when they next require your product or service.
 Of these 500 readers 50 actually think of you next time they require your product or service.
 In summary, from a total of 100 000 readers you only managed to get 50 new clients.
 With the Ad Words service, it is only when a consumer is specifically looking for your product that your advertising will appear: your advert is then targeted at the individual who is looking for your product for immediate purchase.
 A major benefit of this is that marketing overheads are cut down as your advert will only generate revenue for Google if it is clicked on (and the link followed to your site).
 In other words, you potentially gain a customer every time your advert is seen.
-As an example, if a potential client is looking for property for sale in Hyde Park and your estate agency deals with that area, Ad Words will suggest that the SE user visit your site.
+As an example, if a potential client is looking for property for sale in Hyde Park, or for that matter a Mercedes Benz C class for sale, and your estate agency deals with that area, Ad Words will suggest that the SE user visit your site.
 The sales turnover is greatly increased and revenue spent on advertising is significantly decreased.
 The same holds true for every type of product that your business deals with, from kitchen appliances to consumable electronics to legal advice.
 Ad Words can greatly enhance your visibility on the net.

 As an incentive to attract advertisers, Google have allowed the system to work on an auction basis: in other words, there is no minimum budget for Ad Words: if you would like to only spend R5-00 a day on advertising, then that’s fine.
 The process is as follows: you bid on your keywords and set the price you are willing to pay for each user who follows the Google link to your website.
 The average price per click is roughly R0.50 to R10-00, but the final cost will ultimately depend on the competitiveness of the market in which your company is located.